binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 804 Hearsay Exceptions Requiring Declarant Unavailability Statement Against Interest

-A declarant is an unavailable witness if (1) a privilege applies; (2) the declarant refuses to testify, (3) does not remember, (4) is dead or ill, or (5) is absent and the proponent was unable to procure the declarant’s attendance or testimony in the case of a hearsay exception.
-A declarant is not an unavailable witness if the proponent caused the declarant’s unavailability to prevent the declarant from testifying.
+A declarant is an unavailable witness if (1) a privilege applies; (2) the declarant refuses to testify, (3) does not remember, (4) is dead or ill, or (5) is absent and the proponent was unable to procure the declarant’s attendance or testimony.
+A declarant is not unavailable if the proponent caused the declarant’s unavailability in order to prevent them from testifying.

 A **statement against interest** made by an unavailable witness is an exception to the rule against hearsay if it is a statement that a reasonable person would believe to be true because it is so contrary to the declarant’s interest or had so great a tendency to invalidate the declarant’s claim or expose the declarant to civil or criminal liability that the declarant would not have said it otherwise and, if offered in a criminal case, is supported by corroborating indicia of trustworthiness.[^27] [^28]

-[^27]:Hardin's taped conversations with Stone and Johnson (Hypo for class 24) *illustrates statement against interest exception to rule against hearsay* (if Hardin's statement used against Stone the statement is untrustworthy because Hardin was cooperating with prosecutors when he taped the conversation [no idea whether I got this right])
+[^27]:Hardin's taped conversations with Stone and Johnson (Hypo for class 24) *illustrates statement against interest exception to rule against hearsay* (if Hardin's statement used against Stone the statement is untrustworthy because Hardin was cooperating with prosecutors when he taped the conversation)

 [^28]:United States v.
 Chang 999 F,3d 1059 (C.A.
 7th 2021) *illustrates statement against interest exception to rule against hearsay* (Court barred Lola Chang's self-incriminating statements exculpating Ely Lao where they had been arrested in a car that broke down on the highway and cops found drugs and illegally modified guns in the car, because the court found her statements untrustworthy because either coerced [cops thought maybe partner abuse] or for affection [cops thought Chang and Lao were "culturally" married] and because other evidence contradicted what Chang said)